uoy-research/CellPhe-data-pipeline/README.md

 Another error you might encounter is an error in `executing process > 'filter_minimum_observations'` due to a missing file `trackmate_features_filtered.csv`.
 This means that there weren't any cells that are tracked for the minimum number of observations (50 by default).
+This error will terminate the entire pipeline as features can't be extracted for 0 cells!
 If you encounter this, try again with different segmentation and/or tracking parameters.

 ```Shell